Downeaster (train): Equipment

+A typical Downeaster consists of a locomotive, an Amfleet cafe/business car, and three or four Horizon and/or Amfleet coaches.
+A second locomotive or a Non-Powered Control Unit (a former EMD F40PH locomotive converted into a control car) runs on the southbound end of the train for push-pull operation.
+As of June 2026 three trainsets are used to provide service.
+Trains operate at speeds up to 79 mph.

-In the coming years all equipment will be replaced with Amtrak Airo trainsets, the railroad's branding of its combination of Siemens Venture passenger cars and a Siemens Charger diesel-electric locomotive.
-The trainsets for the Downeaster will have six passenger cars, which will include a food service area and a mix of 2x2 Coach Class and 2x1 Business Class seating.
+By 2031, the train's existing equipment is expected to be replaced by Amtrak Airo trainsets, Amtrak's branding for trainsets combining Siemens Venture passenger cars with a Siemens Charger diesel-electric locomotive.
+The trainsets for the Downeaster will include six passenger cars with a food service area and a mix of 2×2 Coach Class and 1×2 Business Class seating.

 Classes of service

 All classes of service include complimentary WiFi, an electric outlet (120 V, 60 Hz AC) at each seat, reading lamps, fold-out tray tables.
 Reservations are required on all trains, tickets may be purchased online, from an agent at some stations, a ticketing machine at most stations, or, at a higher cost, from the conductor on the train.